atcs-wang/inventory-webapp-04-connecting-layers-templates-read/README.md

 > In the tutorials so far, we first prototyped the pages, then designed the database accordingly, wrote queries, and finally modified the prototype into a template based on the queries.
 There is no requirement, however, that you always follow the same process: the template could come before the data queries are written, or the database could come before the protoypes.
 You might even skip the protoype step altogether, if you have a strong idea of how the various layers will interact from the start.

+Of course, the app is far from fully *functional* or *fleshed out.*

+Our rendered pages actually have a major missing piece - the `<select>` drop downs for the subject in the forms are not being rendered with all the options listed in the `subjects` table.
+And, of course, those forms still don't do anything...

-Of course, the app is far from fully *functional* The next steps are to fully implement the forms so that they produce "`POST`" requests to create and update entries in the database, as well as make the delete buttons also update the database.
-We also would like to improve our page views to have sorting options.
+The next steps are to dynamically render those drop downs, fully implement the forms so that they produce "`POST`" requests to create and update entries in the database, and make the delete buttons also update the database.
+We would also like to improve our assignment list page to have sorting options.